 - Reduces the chances of collateral damage to the system

-We're proud to work with organizations like NYCHA to help preserve and improve the thousands of large-scale high-rise public housing buildings, which provide reliable low-cost and subsidized accommodation for over half a million New Yorkers!
+We’re pleased to work with organizations like NYCHA to help preserve and enhance the thousands of large-scale, high-rise public housing buildings, which provide reliable, low-cost, and subsidized accommodation for over half a million New Yorkers!

 New York City Housing Authority Fact Sheet. https://www1.nyc.gov/assets/nycha/downloads/pdf/factsheet.pdf.